Trofogol/_ts-api-template/README.md

 ## Test

 For a fast test, you can simply visit `localhost:3000` using your browser.
-The expected response is JSON formatted data
+The expected response is JSON formatted data.

+For testing non-GET requests, you will need to use a dedicated tool, like `curl`

 ## Edit